 Invisalign® Aligners – a clear alternative to braces

 Many people are familiar with Invisalign® aligners – usually from advertising, but often from their dentist.
 The important thing for patients is to understand how Invisalign® works and if it is the right option.
 Patients with a good understanding of the protocol will make better decisions, and will work more collaboratively with their family dentist.

 Can any Dentist do Invisalign®?

 If you’re wondering how to get Invisalign®, your family dentist is the best place to start.
-Any licensed dentist can provide you with the Invisalign® protocol, although extensive experience with the device is desirable.
+Any licensed dentist in Vaughan can provide you with the Invisalign® protocol, although extensive experience with the device is desirable.
 As a first step, it’s important for your dentist to determine and advise if you are a good candidate for Invisalign® - an initial assessment would also be able to forecast the benefits of the treatment and potential improvements.

 Do Braces or Invisalign® Hurt More?

 A common question with Invisalign® is about mouth pain.
 In general, any orthodontic treatment will have some mouth pain – certainly traditional metal braces cause some pain throughout the treatment protocol.
 Invisalign® Aligners are typically advertised as less painful than traditional metal braces.

 “Less painful” does not mean “pain free”.
 When teeth are being moved and straightened, there is likely to be some pain.
 However, Invisalign® is considered less painful than the metal braces option, and pain usually dissipates once the teeth and mouth adjust to the aligners.
 With time, there is less soreness.

 Whether it’s braces or Invisalign®, these treatments are designed to straighten teeth.
 The aim, of course, is to reposition your teeth, improve your look, and promote proper function.
 While traditional braces use metal wire as protocol, Invisalign® utilizes unique aligners (clear plastic) as protocol.